If you’ve noticed that your Peace lily leaves have been drooping, there’s a good chance you’re wondering what’s causing it and how to fix it.

 How To Fix It

-If you think you have an overwatered Peace lily, the best action is to stop watering for a week or so and see if the plant recovers.
+If you suspect your Peace Lily is overwatered, the best course of action is to refrain from watering for about a week and observe if the plant begins to recover.

-If the soil is extremely waterlogged, you may need to repot your plant in a fresh, dry soil mix.
+If the soil is excessively waterlogged, consider repotting your plant using a fresh, dry soil mix to restore a proper soil moisture balance.

-Use a well-draining pot and potting mix, as Peace lilies do not like soggy roots.
+Select a well-draining pot and appropriate potting mix, as Peace Lilies are averse to having soggy roots.

 They thrive in indirect bright light or low light conditions.
-If Peace lily leaves are exposed to too much sunlight, they will begin to droop.
+If Peace Lily leaves are exposed to too much sunlight, they will begin to droop as both the flower and foliage are not suited to high light intensities.

-The leaves are not equipped to deal with direct sunlight’s intense heat and light.
+The leaves, full of moisture, are not equipped to deal with direct sunlight’s intense heat and light, which may lead to drooping, yellowing, and eventually to drop.

 Over time, the leaves will become scorched and may eventually fall off.